James Rose Innes: Family life

 In 1881 Innes married Jessie Dods Pringle, daughter of noted 1820 settler William Dods Pringle.
 They had known each other since childhood, when the Inneses had holidayed at the Pringle family farm, Lynedoch, which the pair chose as the site for their wedding.
 The marriage lasted until Innes's death sixty years later, and was unusually close.
 Pringle, a nurse by training, became very active in women's politics in both Pretoria and Cape Town; she was a member of the Women's Enfranchisement League and in 1914 was elected chair of the National Council for Women.

-The couple's only child, Dorothy (25 February 1884 - 11 June 1935), married Helmuth Graf (Count) von Moltke (nephew of Generaloberst Helmuth Graf von Moltke, a senior-ranking Prussian military commander, and grandnephew of Generalfeldmarschall Helmuth Graf von Moltke, the famous Prussian military commander during the Franco-Prussian War) and moved to Kreisau (then in German Silesia, now in Poland).
-Innes frequently visited his daughter there, marveling at the cold weather and the friendly locals.
+The couple's only child, Dorothy (1884–1935), married Helmuth Graf (Count) von Moltke (nephew of Generaloberst Helmuth Graf von Moltke, a senior-ranking Prussian military commander, and grandnephew of Generalfeldmarschall Helmuth Graf von Moltke, the famous Prussian military commander during the Franco-Prussian War) and moved to Kreisau (then in German Silesia, now in Poland).
+In Germany she was active in the Christian Science movement.
+Innes frequently visited his daughter there, marvelling at the cold weather and the friendly locals.
 Dorothy's son was Helmuth James Graf von Moltke, a prominent opponent of the Third Reich and leader of the Kreisau Circle.
 In 1945 he was convicted in Roland Freisler's People's Court of hostility to Nazism.

 Innes had died in 1942 at the age of 87.
 He was therefore spared his grandson's execution.
 But he had never really recovered from the shock of Dorothy's own untimely death in 1935, which did much to hasten his own.